microsoft/FluidFramework/docs/content/docs/faq.md

 ### Can we use Fluid Framework standalone with no dependencies on other services?

 Yes.
-Fluid Framework is designed to stand alone.
+The Fluid Framework is designed to stand alone.
 It has no dependencies on other services.

-### Can Fluid Framework be used in a situation without access to the internet?
+### Can the Fluid Framework be used in a situation without access to the internet?

 There are two angles to this question.
 One is whether the client must be connected to the internet.
 The other is whether an organization could run the Fluid service on-site to support an intranet.